forestryio/forestry.io/hugo/content/docs/editing/remote-admin.md

 ## Setting up the Remote Admin

-To set up the Remote Admin, go to the Settings page for your site, found under “Site” in the sidebar of your CMS.
+To set up the Remote Admin, go to the Settings page for your site, found under _Settings_ in the sidebar of your CMS.

-Select the General tab, and find the Project Paths option.
+Select the _General_ tab, and find the Project Paths option.
 From here you provide the path you want users to go to in order to access the CMS under "Admin Path".

 ![](/uploads/2018/01/settings-projectpaths.png)